benpate/remote/README.md

 **`Request(*http.Request)`** allows you to modify the raw HTTP request before it is sent to the remote server.
 This is useful in the rare cases when you need to make changes to a request that this library doesn't support.

 **`Response(*http.Response)`** allows you to modify the raw HTTP response before its results are parsed and returned to the caller.

+## Pull Requests Welcome
+Original versions of the derp library have been used in production on commercial applications for years, and the extra data collection has been a tremendous help for everyone involved.

+I'm now open sourcing this library, and others, with hopes that you'll also benefit from a more robust error package.

+Please use GitHub to make suggestions, pull requests, and enhancements.
+We're all in this together! 🏝